BrianP8701/swarmstar/journal.md

 1. A node terminates. every node upon completion and spawning a subnode or child node will have a report of what it finished. if the node was simple and definitely suceeded and only has one child, its termination is very simple. it simply terminates and passes the terimation command to its parent
 2. Nodes that break down goals into subgoals and spawn multiple children. when one of its children branches terminate and propagate the termination up to it its termination policy is different. it must make sure all its children are terminated. if not wait. if yes, it checks if there was a review node amongst the children. if not it creates a node that will review all the reports of the children.
-This is because the node breaks goals into parralel goals, so there might be a next set of subgoals to be done after the first set has finished. the review agent has its own termination policy of type 1. the review agent will spawn a child node that breaks down the goal further followiung the previous set. if the node that breaks down goals has all its children terminated and amongst it is a review node (which only terminates if it determines the goal is fully accomplished) then that node terminates
+This is because the node breaks goals into parallel goals, so there might be a next set of subgoals to be done after the first set has finished. the review agent has its own termination policy of type 1. the review agent will spawn a child node that breaks down the goal further followiung the previous set. if the node that breaks down goals has all its children terminated and amongst it is a review node (which only terminates if it determines the goal is fully accomplished) then that node terminates
 3. User comms. some nodes decide that they need to communicate with another agent or user. so they spawn a child and pass their questions to it. that node will find asnwer to those questions talkng to the user, or talking to another node.
 Eventually that node terminates, and the original node who asked the questions needs a termination policy that says it doesent terminate, but needs to spawn a new node just like itself, clone itself and pass the questions and answers. then it can change its termination policy to simple termination

 so when is a node assigned its termination policy?
 Does its termination policy change through time?
 For example the decompose directive node has 3 steps, 1. wait for all children to die, 2. spawn review node, 3. simple termination and report consolidation when review node dies.
 So i suppose the termination policy doesent change through time. but one thing is how does the... hmm. i guess we need to think.
 Where there only ever be one decompose directive node?
 For all problems in the universe those using the decompose directive action work?
 It seems like a very bold claim. but what problem doesent need to be broken down?
 Every problem needs to be broken down.
 And in what manner can you break a problem down?
 Well i guess ive answered myself. we only have one decompose directive node. we only have one node for review.